Pet AnimalsCat Breeds

 Consider your cat’s preferences and needs when deciding between wet and dry food.
 Wet food offers ample moisture and a diverse range of flavors and textures, making it suitable for cats who may be picky eaters or have hydration challenges.
 Conversely, dry food is cost-effective and has a longer shelf life compared to wet food.

 As your cat ages, their nutritional requirements will evolve.
-Collaborate with your veterinarian to determine the most appropriate diet for your Havanese throughout their life.
+Collaborate with your veterinarian to determine the most appropriate diet for your Havanese throughout your life.

 Grooming